 In some cases, a stammer or stutter can develop due to a drug reaction.
 Certain medications prescribed medications may lead to changes in speech.
-If this happens while you are taking a medicine, be sure to contact your GP immediately.
-In these circumstances, Hypnotherapy would be an unlikely alternative.
+If this happens while taking medicine, the person should be sure to contact their GP immediately.
+In these circumstances, Hypnotherapy would be a likely alternative.

-A life event or series of events that you find makes you anxious can result in stammering or stuttering.
+A life event or series of events that a person find makes them anxious can result in stammering or stuttering.
 This is often referred to as psychogenic stuttering.
 Some examples of stressful events include the end of a relationship or a bereavement.
-A stress-reaction could also follow an accident or any event that causes you to feel stressed.
+A stress-reaction could also follow an accident or any activity that causes them to feel stressed.
 In most cases, this form of stammering or stuttering disappears once the stress and anxiety end.
-This particular form of stammering or stuttering will benefit greatly from hypnotherapy as it will help you overcome the stress and anxiety.
+This particular form of stammering or stuttering will benefit significantly from hypnotherapy as it will help you overcome the stress and anxiety.

 Re-occurrence of a childhood stammer

 As I have already said, stammering or stuttering in children is not uncommon.
 Usually, a child may grow out of their stammer or stutter, but it then it comes back in adult life.
 If a child has a stammer or stutter, they may learn to avoid using certain words.
 This makes it look like they’ve beaten their stammer or stutter.
 This often fails to work in later life, causing the stammer stutter to reappear.

 Coping at work with a stammer stutter